+Full module title: Operations management

+Module level/cycle BiH: n.s.
+ECTS credit value: 6

+Length: 15 weeks Faculty/School/Department: n.s.
+Module leader: n.s.

+Contact details: (not applicable) Web page: (not applicable)

+Module status (basic/optional): Basic module of the 3rd semester

+Pre-requisites: none Conditions: none

-Full module title: Module code: Module level/cycle BiH: ECTS credit value: Length: Faculty/School/Department: Module leader: Contact details: Web page: Host course: Module status (basic/optional): Pre-requisites: Conditions: Access restriction: Assessment: Date validated: Operations management 1MAR525 n.s.
-6 15 weeks n.s. n.s. n.s. (not applicable) (not applicable) n.s.
-Basic module of the 3rd semester none none students enrolled in the 3rd semester (and on course) announced knowledge testing n.s.
-Module aims: Learning outcomes: The aim of course is to introduce students to the basic operations management terms, as well as to instruments of operations process analysis, cross-functional particularities of decision making, importance of the operations function, organisation and control of quality, as well as with particularities of operations sector.
-Upon successful completion of this module a student will be able/capable to: Recognise and solve simple operations problems Have basic skills in basic techniques of operations strategy Be familiar with basics of operations activities planning Be familiar with application of basic inventory control models Be familiar with specificity of operations process in special areas
+Access restriction: students enrolled in the 3rd semester (and on course)

+Assessment: announced knowledge testing

+The aim of course is to introduce students to the basic operations management terms, as well as to instruments of operations process analysis, crossfunctional particularities of decision making, importance of the operations function, organisation and control of quality, as well as with particularities of operations sector.

-This document is solely an exercise of Economics working group in the framework of Joint project of Council of Europe and European Commission "Strengthening Higher Education in BiH III" 2009-2011 and therefore cannot be obligatory.
+Upon successful completion of this module a student will be able/capable to:

+- Recognise and solve simple operations problems - Have basic skills in basic techniques of operations process analysis - Have basic knowledge of elements of operations strategy - Be familiar with basics of operations activities planning - Be familiar with application of basic inventory control models - Be familiar with specificity of operations process in special areas operations management concept, historical development of operations management, importance of operations function in company, operations strategy model, new-product development process, quality control and planning process, design of quality control systems, product-process strategy, service process design, technology and society, process thinking, layout of facilities, facilities strategy, aggregate planning, scheduling operations, inventory management, materials requirements planning, just in time production, management of the workforce, globalization of operations